 Golden Retrievers too often enjoy the water.
 They also were used during hunts to retrieve fallen ducks, quail, and other targets from the water for their owners.

 Due to their keen intelligence, they’re also easily trainable for bathtime behavior.
-Being fun-loving and friendly, the Goldendoodle is a great choice for first-time owners and families alike.
+Being fun loving and friendly, the Goldendoodle is a great choice for first-time owners and families alike.

-How Often Should I Bathe My Goldendoodle?
+How often should I bathe my Goldendoodle?
 Goldendoodles should be washed everywhere once a month to once every three months.
 The specific answer largely depends on your Goldendoodle’s fur.
 Some inherit their Poodle coat more so than their Golden Retriever coat.
 In that case, they’ll need less washing than their counterparts.

 Not all dogs love bathing.
 Bathing dogs is different than bathing your kids.
-Although my kids are pretty good at self bathing now, my dog…not so much.
+Although my kids are pretty good at self-bathing now, my dog…not so much.

 Introducing your Goldendoodle to bath time will go a lot more smoothly if you follow some simple steps.